analogdevicesinc/adpd-drivers/README.md

 3. The driver source and the header files are present in the "ADPD Drivers" directory.

+4. By default, the driver works for I2C based devices.
+Uncomment line number 159 in AdpdDrv.h to define ADPD_SPI macro for SPI based devices.

-4. The example codes for ADPD103/105/107/108 can be found in the "Examples" directory.
+5. The example codes for ADPD103/105/107/108 can be found in the "Examples" directory.